RamblingMadMan/gapi/README.md

 Building
 ========

 The build process requires boost-system and a C++ compiler with support for C++17.
-More specifically, inline variables and fold expressions.
+More specifically, fold expressions.

 GCC version 6.x is the best bet and most future proof for future commits, but 5.x should work.